-In case of their violation, you will face a disciplinary procedure, which can be initiated by any staff or faculty member.
-All disciplinary issues are primarily decided by your Dean.
-Minor or repeated offenses may be passed on to AAU's Disciplinary Commission.
+Any student who violates the Standards of Conduct and Discipline Code will face a disciplinary procedure, which can be initiated by any staff or faculty member.
+Some disciplinary issues, such as plagiarism, may be decided by your Dean, but major or repeated offenses may be passed on to AAU's Disciplinary Commission.
 Please bear in mind that allegations of bought papers; intentional or consistent plagiarism; interpersonal threats or violence, whether it be verbal, physical or sexual; property damage; and other matters of a serious nature shall never be considered as minor issues.

-Should you be found responsible of violating the Standards of Conduct and Discipline Code, you may be expelled from AAU.
+Should you be found responsible for violating the Standards of Conduct and Discipline Code, you may be expelled from AAU.